kmlawson/japanese-empire-mo3335/assignments.md

 - The essay is within the word limit and of a sufficient length for its proposed scope.
 - The argument is well signposted, with different sub-arguments of the essay clearly introduced with clear topical sentences.
 - The essay shows that extensive reading and research was done in order to write this essay.
-- The School of History styleguide was carefully followed.
+- The School of History Style Guide was carefully followed.
 - A well-formatted bibliography is provided showing that research was carried out using sources of an appropriate quality and number.
 - Evidence is well cited in the footnotes and the footnotes are generally formatted well.
 - This essay employs evidence based on its sources in an effective manner.
 - Unless it is a historiographical essay, the essay works with primary sources which make a substantive contribution to its main argument.
 - The essay engages with the relevant historiography on this topic directly and effectively
-- The essay has a good balance of empirical examples and evidence on the one hand, and strong analysis contributing to the argument on the other
+- The essay has a good balance between empirical examples and presenting evidence on the one hand, and strong analysis contributing to the argument on the other
 - The argument of the essay is not trivial, overly general, or merely represent a summary of the widely recognized academic consensus on a given topic

 ### Online Submission